Sep 29, 2019 | Hush-hush

-For the last two years, I was working on behalf of the Organisation for Humans Brain Mapping (OHBM) Student and Postdoc Special Interest Group as the Career Development and Mentoring Manager.
-This is a student board within OHBM, responsible for mentoring activities for early career researchers within OHBM such as coordinating International Online Mentoring Programme, organising mentoring events during the annual meeting, and such.
-Serving for this council was an unpaid function, a philanthropy of sorts - a lot of work for free.
-But, from the current perspective I am very glad that I took the decision to join back then as it slowly, bit by bit, changed all my life for the better.
-I applied two years ago because I was tired with my methodological PhD in which I could never see any real world output of my work.
+For the last two years, I was working on behalf of the Organization for Humans Brain Mapping (OHBM) Student and Postdoc Special Interest Group as the Career Development and Mentoring Manager.
+This is a student board within OHBM, responsible for mentoring activities for early career researchers within OHBM such as coordinating International Online Mentoring Program, organizing mentoring events during the annual meeting, and such.
+Serving for this council was an unpaid function, the philanthropy of sorts – a lot of work for free.
+But, from the current perspective, I am very glad that I took the decision to join back then as it slowly, bit by bit, changed all my life for the better.
+I applied two years ago because I was tired of my methodological PhD in which I could never see any real-world output of my work.
 I wanted to have some side activity in which I can see the faces of stakeholders, and talk to them.

 Of course, it is not easy to pull off a foundation.

-Fourthly, you need to take care of the public image - whenever you like it or not.
+Fourthly, you need to take care of the public image – whenever you like it or not.
 This summer, I applied for ANBI status for Stichting Solaris.
 Luckily, we have got it!
-ANBI is a prestigious status in the Netherlands as it basically means that the national Dutch tax office recognises us as an organisation for public good, and gives tax reduction benefits to anyone who is willing to support us with donations.
-I do not count on donations, but ANBI status is a quality stamp which gives other people trust in what we do.
+ANBI is a prestigious status in the Netherlands as it basically means that the national Dutch tax office recognizes us as an organization for the public good, and gives tax reduction benefits to anyone who is willing to support us with donations.
+I do not count on donations, but ANBI status is a quality stamp that gives other people trust in what we do.